 The Environment and development study module focuses on long-term pathways and actual debates related to development and environment in the global South.
 After completing this module, the student is familiar with classic thinkers and theories and current debates relevant in Development Studies.

 In the Environment and development study module, students gain good knowledge of the main principles and relevant approaches concerning the political ecology and multi-scale resource governance in the global South.
 The study module also provides students the ability to apply the acquired knowledge in empirical research and policy-oriented work.
-See course details for the module.

 The study module of Science and technology studies introduces students to key questions in science and technology research, as well as to research conducted on the topic at the University of Helsinki.